 For the Baby Back Pork Ribs

-- Season the Baby Back Ribs with salt, pepper, red paprika and rub minced garlic in the ribs.
-Reheat pressure cooker on high heat.
-(If you are using Instant Pot, it's sear button and put it on high).
-Add 2 tbsp of canola oil and sear each side of the ribs, approximately 1 min each side.
+- Season the pork ribs with salt, pepper, red paprika and rub minced garlic in the ribs.
+Reheat canola oil in the pressure cooker on medium-high heat.
+(If you are using Instant Pot, it's sear button option on high).
+Sear the ribs on each side for 2-3 minute.

 - Once seared, remove the ribs from pressure cooker and place them on a plate, set aside.
 Cut onion on large pieces and add in pressure cooker.
 Stir and cook for 2 minutes, add water, liquid smoke and stack the ribs back in the pressure cooker.